nekrut/BMMB554/hugo/content/post/topic1.md

 * Bacteria sensitive (infectable) by phage becomes resistant as a result of exposure to bacteriophage;
 * The resistance is preserved when descendants of these cells are incubated.

-This can, in principle, be explained by two mutually exclusive hypothesis:
+This can, in principle, be explained by two mutually exclusive hypotheses:

-## Acquired resistance vs. spontaneous mutation: Two hypothesis
+## Acquired resistance vs. spontaneous mutation

-1. direct action of phage on bacteria triggers "acquisition" of resistance;
+1. direct action of phage on bacteria triggers "acquisition" of the resistance;
 2. some cells in a population already have a mutation conferring the resistance and the exposure to the phage merely brings carriers of such mutations to prominence by killing off all sensitive cells.

-How can we distinguish between these two alternative hypothesis.
+How can we distinguish between these two alternative possibilities?
 Let's try to put hypothesis (1) into quantitative framework:

 * There are two bacterial phenotypes: `S` - sensitive (is lysed by the phage) and `R` - resistant (is not lysed and does not absorb phage)
 * Bacterial population progresses from a single cell to _`N`_ cells
 * The probability of changing from `S` to `R` is _`a`_

 So, if one grows `S` bacteria in a culture and then plates them on agar containing excess of phage, where will be _`n`_ of `R` colonies, where _`n`_ = _`aN`_.
-Since we can estimate _`n`_ directly (by counting) and _`N`_ is also known (a function of the number of generations) the fraction of `R` individuals in a population is going to be same for all stages of the population:<br>
+Since we can estimate _`n`_ directly (by counting colonies on the plate) and _`N`_ is also known (a function of the number of generations) the fraction of `R` individuals in a population is going to be same for all stages of the population:<br>

 _`n/N`_ = _`a`_